seanhawkridge/cv/README.md

 I have a keen interest in good design thinking, and I believe that it's crucial to every stage of web development - I'm as passionate about excellent domain modeling as I am about a beautiful and effective UI.
 I've designed and built websites and web apps, created identities and produced print, as an individual and in teams.

 In hand with a love for design thinking is a passion for problem solving.
-Running a publicly- and privately-funded start-up arts venue meant constantly thinking on my feet to keep things moving.
-Living and running a business in North Africa for 7 years meant finding solutions to new cultural and practical challenges almost every day.
+Running a publicly- and privately-funded arts venue start-up meant constantly thinking on my feet to keep things moving.
+Living and running a business in North Africa for 5 years meant finding solutions to new cultural and practical challenges almost every day.
 During my time at Makers Academy I learnt to professionalise these skills as a developer in the context of XP and Agile project management.

 ## Education